 We are designers, producers and occasionally innovators.
 We design, make and sell fabric and clothes which could not be more different in their approach to production, selling and business operations.

 We see a lifestyle, not a brand.
 We never seem to take the easy path.
 We want to take the best path we can.
 We have some ideas, some of which are happening, some are about to happen.
 In order to safely navigate the rough waters of industry, we will continue to rely on you to support us.
 To look beautiful in our clothes, to dress your houses with our magnificent fabrics, to spread the word that there are some companies that are paving the way to a gentler, kinder world, which are less about excess and more about living life beautifully.

 Cabbages & Roses was founded by ex Vogue girl Christina Strutt in 2000.
-It is an independent, family run business based in London which specialises in British made fashion, printed fabrics and lifestyle goods for the home.
+It is an independent, family run business based in Somerset which specialises in British made fashion, printed fabrics and lifestyle goods for the home.

 The company was created to fulfil the need for something beautiful and practical to be incorporated into everyday living.
 The collections are unique, renowned for their British eccentricity and their focus on cosy, generous living.

 Our founders feel that there is a need for unfussy design in the world, a need for a shop where mothers can take their daughters and both could leave the store with something to keep and cherish.
 A brand you can return to, no matter what your age.